 I suppose, if you’re an artist then you already understand how color works this way.
 How different, even unexpected, shades work together to create intricacy, depth and beauty.

 But in real life, it still surprises us.
-Maybe many of us still want our lives to be perfect, flawless and without defect.
+Maybe, like looking at those leaves, many of us still want our lives to be perfect, flawless and without defect.

 But things don’t seem to work that way.

-Just like the colors of the leaves, our lives are made up of a variety of experiences together building the whole picture of our lives.
+Just like the colors of the leaves, our lives are made up of a variety of experiences together building the whole picture.
 Maybe we can’t see the beauty because we are looking too closely.